Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Introduction

 where $-div(a(x,\cdot,\nabla \cdot))$ is a Leray-Lions operator on some Sobolev space, have been one of the central problems in the theory of elliptic PDE in divergence form.
 This paper is a contribution to this study for the widely explored case when the nonlinear term $B(x,u,\xi)$ has ``natural growth" in the unknown function, that is, grows linearly in $u$ and quadratically in $\xi\in \rn$.
 The model case for our study is

 where $A$ is a positive bounded matrix, $\mu\in L^\infty(\Omega)$, and $c_0, f$ belong to suitably chosen Lebesgue spaces.

 This type of problems have generated a considerable literature.
-Let us mention here~\cite{BoMuPu2, BoMuPu3, DaGiPu, FeMu2, GrMuPo, BaBlGeKo,BaMu,BaPo, AbDaPe, AbBi} as reference papers on this subject, most closely related to the problem we consider.
-In these works (see also the references given in them) the existence and uniqueness of a solution of the Dirichlet boundary problem for \eqref{0.2} is established under various conditions on $a$, $B$ and $f$, which will be discussed below.
+Let us mention here~\cite{BoMuPu2, BoMuPu3, DaGiPu, FeMu2, GrMuPo, BaBlGeKo,BaMu,BaPo, AbDaPe, AbBi, AbBi2} as reference papers on this subject, most closely related to the problem we consider.
+In these works the existence, uniqueness or multiplicity of solutions of \eqref{0.2} is established under various conditions on $a$, $B$ and $f$, which will be discussed below.

-The novelty in our work is in that we consider \eqref{0.2} with non-coercive dependence in the unknown function $u$.
-More specifically, when reduced to \eqref{model}, all papers quoted above assume that the coefficient $c_0$ is nonpositive.
-In this paper we address the opposite case, in which we are going to see that, {\it when $c_0$ is positive and sufficiently close to zero, the same type of existence result as in the case $c_0=0$ can be obtained, but the bounded solutions are not unique}.
+Most of the works quoted above, when reduced to \eqref{model}, assume that the coefficient $c_0$ is nonpositive, that is, the equation is {\it coercive} or {\it proper}.
+The only exception to this rule is \cite{AbBi2}, in which the particular case $c_0=f\gneqq0$ in the model problem \eqref{0.2}-\eqref{model} was mentioned; in the next section we will give a more detailed account on the results which appeared prior to this paper.
+Here we consider the general problem \eqref{Generalf} below, with non-coercive dependence in the unknown function $u$.
+Specifically, we are going to see that, {\it when $c_0$ is positive and sufficiently close to zero, the same type of existence result as in the case $c_0\le0$ can be obtained, but the bounded solutions are not unique}.

 The paper is organized as follows.
-The next section contains our hypotheses and main results, together with a discussion which explains their proofs and situates them with respect to previous works.
-The proofs themselves can be found in Sections \ref{link}--\ref{nonconstant}.
+The next section contains our hypotheses and main results, and situates them with respect to previous works.
+A brief overview of the proofs is given in Section \ref{diff}, while the proofs themselves can be found in Sections \ref{link}--\ref{nonconstant}.
 We conclude with some final remarks in Section \ref{final}, where we discuss possible extensions and open problems.